jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

 # R10D12: November 7 November 2022

-Fixed all the visual bugs in the sidebar menu.
-Problems remain though with the styled higlighting from scroll for both menus.
+Fixed all the visual bugs in the sidebar menu so links stay in place, no position shifting.
+Problems remain though with the styled highlighting on scroll for both menus.

 + **Technologies Used** - HTML, CSS, WordPress, PHP